buildbot/buildbot/master/docs/relnotes/index.rst

 * Buildbot is now compatible with SQLAlchemy 0.8 and higher, using the newly-released SQLAlchemy-Migrate.

+* The version check for SQLAlchemy-Migrate was fixed to accept more version string formats.

 * The :bb:step:`HTTPStep` step's requeset parameters are now renderable.

 * With Git(), force the updating submodules to ensure local changes by the